mgsosna/mattsosna.com/_posts/ml/2023-11-25-Precision-recall.md

 Specifically, we need a framework for the following:
-1. Determining how to convert a classifier's predicted _probability that a video is misinformation_ into an _"is abusive"_ or _"is benign"_ label.
+1. Determining how to convert a classifier's predicted _probability that a video is spam into an _"is abusive"_ or _"is benign"_ label.
 2. Comparing the performance of one model to another.